tigert/blender-virtual-studio/README.md

 www.strobist.com for a great set of learning material.

 As it often turns out, many people get the same good ideas sometimes independently of each other.
-So I learned about [a nice blog post by Patrick David](http://blog.patdavid.net/2012/03/visualize-photography-lighting-setups.html) where he explains the same concept, you will find that one interesting too.
+Thus I learned about [a great blog post by Patrick David](http://blog.patdavid.net/2012/03/visualize-photography-lighting-setups.html) where he explains the same concept.
+You will definitely find that one interesting too.
+His blender scene includes a full head-and-shoulders human model with accurate textures and material properties, so that will definitely be useful!